5 Reasons To Eat Papaya If You’re Diabetic

 There are many myths around whether or not you should eat papaya if you are diabetic.

-Many people have opted for directly eliminating it from their diet because they believe that eating this fruit affects glucose levels in the blood.
+Many people have opted to completely eliminate it from their diet because they believe that eating this fruit affects glucose levels in the blood.

-Here we will help you to shatter these myths, and we’ll tell you why you should eat papaya if you are diabetic.
+Here we will help you to shatter these myths, and we’ll tell you why you should eat papaya if you’re diabetic.

 Understand diabetes better

 Diabetes is a chronic disease that manifests when the pancreas stops producing insulin either completely or in the necessary proportions to metabolize the sugars consumed.

 Insulin enables the glucose from foods you eat to be converted into energy to carry out daily activities.